History of St. Louis: Exploration and Louisiana before 1762

 The earliest settlements in the middle Mississippi Valley were built in the 10th century by the people of the Mississippian culture, who constructed more than two dozen platform mounds within the area of the future European-American city.
 These were related to the center of the culture at the very large complex of Cahokia Mounds, on the east side of the Mississippi River.
 The Mississippian culture ended for unknown reasons in the 14th century and these sites were empty for some time.
-Siouan-speaking groups such as the Missouria and the Osage migrated from the eastern Ohio Valley to the Missouri Valley.
+Native American tribes such as the Missouria and the Osage migrated from the eastern Ohio Valley to the Missouri Valley.
 They lived in villages along the Missouri and Osage rivers.
 Both groups competed with northeastern tribes such as the Sauk and the Meskwaki, and all four groups confronted the earliest European explorers of the middle Mississippi Valley.

 Extensive European exploration near the confluence of the Missouri and Mississippi rivers began nearly a century before the city was officially founded.
 Explorer Louis Joliet and Jesuit priest Jacques Marquette traveled south on the Mississippi River in June 1673, passed the future site of St. Louis and reached the mouth of the Arkansas River before turning back.

 Nine years later, French explorer La Salle led an expedition south from the Illinois River to the mouth of the Mississippi in the Gulf of Mexico, claiming the entire valley for France.
 La Salle named the Mississippi river basin La Louisiane (Louisiana) after King Louis XIV; the region between and near the confluence of the Ohio and Mississippi rivers was named the Illinois Country.
 As part of a series of forts in the Mississippi valley, the French built settlements at Cahokia and Kaskaskia, Illinois.
 French trading companies also built towns during the 1720s and 1730s, including Fort de Chartres and Ste.
 Genevieve, Missouri, the first European town in Missouri west of the Mississippi.
 From 1756 to 1760, fighting in the French and Indian War (the North American front of the Seven Years' War) halted settlement building.
 The economy remained weak through 1762 due to the ongoing war, which France lost the following year.